 Why do ants bite or sting?

 When it comes to humans, the main reason ants bite us is in self-defense.
 Ants are omnivorous and a lot of them are predatory but humans aren’t exactly something ants prey on.
 If an ant bites or stings you, it is most likely that it has deemed you as a threat to itself or to its colony.
-As ant nests aren’t always easily visible it’s not uncommon for people to sit on or next to an ant colony and to accidentally provoke the ants to defend themselves.
+But as ant nests aren’t always easily visible it’s not uncommon for people to sit on or next to an ant colony and to accidentally provoke the ants to defend themselves.

 Do all ants bite or sting humans?

 While almost all ants have strong mandibles that can be used for biting and while the majority of them can also sting, most of them aren’t eager to bite or sting humans.
 Ants tend to recognize that we are too big for them and prefer to ignore us or to flee from us.
-Still, even the timidest ant colony would usually mount up a counter-offensive if you outright step in or on top of their ant hill and nest.
+Still, even the timidest ant colony would usually mount up a counter-offensive if you outright step in or on top of their anthill and nest.

 It should be mentioned, of course, that certain species of ants are much more eager to attack, bite, and sting than others.
 The infamous fire ants, for example, are so aggressive that they will readily attack a human even if he or she is just standing a couple of feet away from their mount and isn’t directly threatening it.
 What makes matters worse is that the fire ant venom is very potent and can cause severe ant bites to itch, irritation and pain, as well as harsh fire ant allergy reactions and anaphylaxis that, if left untreated, can even be life-threatening.